apptainer/singularity-userdocs/gpu.rst

 Example - tensorflow-gpu
 ========================

-Tensorflow can be run using ``--nvccli`` in the same manner as the legacy ``--nv`` binding approach.
-Pull the large container to a SIF
+Tensorflow can be run using ``--nvccli`` in a similar manner as the standard ``--nv`` binding approach when run unprivleged.
+Build the large container into a sandbox:
-file:

 .. code-block:: none

-    $ singularity pull docker://tensorflow/tensorflow:latest-gpu
+    $ singularity build --sandbox tensorflow_latest-gpu docker://tensorflow/tensorflow:latest-gpu
+    INFO:    Starting build...
     ...
-    INFO:    Creating SIF file...
+    INFO:    Creating sandbox directory...
-    INFO:    Build complete: tensorflow_latest-gpu.sif
+    INFO:    Build complete: tensorflow_latest-gpu

 Then run the container with ``nvidia-container-cli`` GPU support:

 .. code-block:: none

-    $ singularity run --nv --nvccli tensorflow_latest-gpu.sif
+    $ singularity run -uw --nv --nvccli tensorflow_latest-gpu
-    INFO:    Setting --writable-tmpfs (required by nvidia-container-cli)

     ________                               _______________
     ___  __/__________________________________  ____/__  /________      __